 Both MKB (Conventional Securitization SPV) and Ziya (Islamic Securitization SPV) have its own unrated Asset-backed MTN Programme.
 The Bank only provides liquidity facility to MKB and is recognised as off-balance sheet in the banking book.
 The Bank will also act as a derivative counterparty for the SPVs.
+To-date, only MKB transaction left as Ziya's transaction has matured in July 2021.

 The Bank provides liquidity facility to MKB to cover short-term cash flows disruptions for each of the securitisation exposures.
-The credit and liquidity risks of the Bank is mitigated by the respective waterfall payment obligations of MKB and Ziya.
+The credit and liquidity risks of the Bank are mitigated by the respective waterfall payment obligations of MKB and Ziya.
 In this instance, the repayment obligation to the Bank as liquidity provider has been made amongst the top priority in the waterfall payment (normally after tax payment obligations to the authorities).